manulorente/RunningRace-firmware/README.md

 # Running race
- ASM program  to control the behavior of a  100m smooth training system using the PIC16F84a microcontroller.
+ ASM program  to control the behavior of a  100m training system using the PIC16F84a microcontroller.
  The system consists of the following parts:
   - An input for the start signal of the race
   - An entry indicating that the athlete has left the starting block